 Determining the amount of the loan

-Liz’s regular non-registered contributions will carry an interest-only loan of $120,000, calculated as follows:
+Liz’s regular non-registered contributions will carry an interest-only loan of $150,000, calculated as follows:

-- Have a long term investment horizon
+- have a long-term investment horizon

-It is important to remember that this strategy may not be appropriate for someone with a low risk tolerance.
+It’s important to remember that this strategy may not be appropriate for someone with a low risk tolerance.

-- Adding a leverage loan which may accelerate the investment growth of your non-registered assets
+- adding a leverage loan, which may accelerate the investment growth of your non-registered assets.

-- Using your regular contributions to fund tax-deductible interest expenses on an investment loan
+- using your regular contributions to fund tax-deductible interest expenses on an investment loan.

 Individuals who have non-registered investments and non-deductible debt (such as a mortgage or car loan) may have an opportunity to increase their tax savings.
-By selling their non-registered investments,3 using the proceeds to repay part or all of their existing loan and taking out an investment loan to re-purchase their investments, they can convert their non-deductible debt to deductible debt.
+By selling their non-registered investments,3 using the proceeds to repay part or all of their existing loan, and taking out an investment loan to re-purchase their investments, they can convert their non-deductible debt to deductible debt.

 Investment options with Manulife Investment Management